Boosted nonparametric hazards with time-dependent covariates: Introduction

 is bounded by a constant no greater than $2\aconst\beta_{\Lambda}$, and for $n\geq55$,

 \EndLemma

-\Remark The last term in~\eqref{eq:emp-converge} suggests that the role of the step-size shrinkage $\nu_n$ is to prevent the curvature of a generic risk functional from derailing convergence.
-Recall from~\eqref{eq:unbounded.curvature} that $\exp(\Psi_{n})$ describes the curvature of $\Rhat_{n}(\Fhat_{m})$.
+\Remark The last term in~\eqref{eq:emp-converge} suggests that the role of the step-size shrinkage $\nu_n$ is to keep the curvature of the risk in check, to prevent it from derailing convergence.
+Recall from~\eqref{eq:unbounded.curvature} that $e^{\Psi_{n}}$ describes the curvature of $\Rhat_{n}(\Fhat_{m})$.
 Thus our result clarifies the role of step-size restriction in boosting functional data. \EndRemark

 \Remark Regardless of whether the risk curvature is bounded or not, smaller step-sizes always improve the convergence bound.
 This can be seen from the parsimonious relationship between $\nu_{n}$ and~\eqref{eq:emp-converge}.
-Fixing $n$, pushing the value of $\nu_{n}$ down towards zero yields the unattainable lower limit
+Fixing $n$, pushing the value of $\nu_{n}$ down towards zero yields the lower limit

-This matches the empirical findings in~\citet{friedman}, which noted improved performance for gradient boosting with the use of a small shrinkage factor $\nu$.
-However,~\citet{friedman} also noted diminishing gains in performance as $\nu$ became very small, which also increased the number of boosting iterations needed.
+However, this limit is unattainable as $\nu_n$ must be positive in order to decrease the risk.
+This effect has been observed in practical applications of boosting.
+Friedman~\cite{friedman} noted improved performance for gradient boosting with the use of a small shrinkage factor $\nu$.
+At the same time, it was also noted there was diminishing performance gain as $\nu$ became very small, and this came at the expense of an increased number of boosting iterations.
 This same phenomenon has also been observed for $L_2$Boosting~\citep{buhlmann2003} with componentwise linear learners.
 It is known that the solution path for $L_2$Boosting closely matches that of lasso as $\nu\rightarrow 0$.
-However the algorithm exhibits cycling behaviour for small $\nu$, which greatly increases the number of iterations and offsets the performance gain in trying to approximate the lasso (see~\citet{ehrlinger2012characterizing}). \EndRemark
+However, the algorithm exhibits cycling behaviour for small $\nu$, which greatly increases the number of iterations and offsets the performance gain in trying to approximate the lasso (see Ehrlinger and Ishwaran~\cite{ehrlinger2012characterizing}). \EndRemark